A tale of many cities: Helsinki, Tallinn, Brighton, London and Rochester

 - Sep 1, 2024

-This post is covers the whirlwind week I spent in 2013 in two bits: the first in Helsinki to present at a conference with a day trip to Tallinn, and then in Brighton, London and Rochester in England.
+This post is covers the whirlwind week I spent in 2013, first to present at an academic conference in Helsinki, Finland, with a day trip to Tallinn, Estonia.
+Then I flew to England and for a whirlwind of activity in Brighton, London and Rochester.
 Yep, you read that correctly.
 I did all of that in a week!
 Read on for more...

 It was May 2013, and I'd not long returned from our trip to Hawaii for our 20th wedding anniversary.
 I'd presented at the European First-Year Experience conference in Manchester in 2011 and my abstract to present in Helsinki for the 2013 conference had been accepted.
 I'd never been to Scandinavia before so I was super excited to be heading to Finland and to be given the opportunity to present again on my work.
 The conference was scheduled to run from Monday to Wednesday, with my presentation slotted in for Tuesday morning.
 I was due to land in Helsinki on Sunday morning and I was hoping this would give me some much-needed adjustment time after the long journey from Australia.

-I managed to fill the time in somehow but by then it was late and I was looking forward to sleeping for most of the 12-hour flight with Finn Air to Helsinki.
+I managed to fill the time in somehow but by then it was late in the evening and I was looking forward to sleeping for most of the 12-hour flight with Finnair to Helsinki.
 That's when things went a bit awry.
 I can't remember now what caused the delay, but the flight was grounded for hours and hours.
 The passengers were herded into the departure lounge and left there, with very little information on what was happening.
-I recall blankets were brought around at some point.
-There were a lot of very angry passengers expressing their feelings in a bunch of languages I didn't understand (mostly Russian, I think).
+I recall blankets were brought around at some point and I remember feel cold and thirsty.
+There were a lot of very angry passengers expressing their feelings in a bunch of languages I didn't understand, mostly Russian, I think.
 The delay was one of the longest and hardest to sit through I have ever experienced.

 I don't remember much about the flight but I do remember arriving in Helsinki feeling completely out of whack.
-I'd researched how to get into the city and had no problems catching the bus.
+I'd researched how to get into the city and had no problems catching the bus from the airport into the city centre.
 Helsinki isn't very big but I still managed to get lost trying to find my hotel.
-I was so dazed and confused and my sense of direction is bad at the best of times.
+My sense of direction is bad at the best of times, but I was so dazed and confused from the long journey.
 These were also the days when phones weren't as smart as they are now and I was relying on printed instructions to find my way.
 I recall wandering around for ages and trying many times to find someone who spoke English to help me.
-Eventually I realised that I'd made one wrong turn at the central bus drop-off point and my hotel was only a short walk away.
+Eventually I realised that I'd made one wrong turn at the central bus drop-off point and my hotel was only a short walk away from where I had gotten off the bus.
 Gawd!

-Sadly (and inexplicably), none of my photos of Helsinki has survived, other than the below one, which I only have in hard copy.
+Sadly and inexplicably, none of my photos of Helsinki has survived, other than the below one, which I only have in hard copy.
 It's of the Helsinki Cathedral, a neoclassical church completed in 1852.
 The cathedral is built in the shape of a Greek cross, with its pediment resting on six Corinthian pillars.
 There are sculptures of the twelve apostles on the roof that guard the city.
+It's the most recognisable symbol of Helsinki, I think.

 The conference didn't start until late morning the next day, Monday, so I had the chance to wander around the city centre first.
 I remember buying a shirt from H&M that I still have in my wardrobe.